anotherainaa/launchschool/RB120-Exercises/medium1/120-medium1 - question 4.md

 The third time around was when I finally understood what it means that the circle is connected end-to-end.

-While the first object that goes into the queue can go in any position at all, the next position at which an input goes is actually directly related to the position of the previously queued object.
+While the first object that goes into the queue can go in any position at all, the next position at which an input goes in is actually directly related to the position of the previously queued object.

 For example, take the given first test with a queue of size 3.
 If we start at index 0, the next position will always be index 1 and not just any position that is empty or has a value of `nil`.
 If we start at index index 3, the next position will always be index 0.

-This is related to the circular "shape" of the queue.
-The next position wraps around the circular shape of the queue.
+Same goes for the oldest object.
+The oldest object is always the same object that was first input into the queue.
+The oldest object would never change until we dequeue.
+When we dequeue, the next oldest object is always the object after the object removed because we always input the next position based on the one before it.
+The only exception is when there is nothing in the queue which e

-By understanding this, I could finally figure out how to set `@next_position` and `@oldest_position` and finally arriving to a solution that is coded slightly different but uses the same mechanics to the solution provided.
+By understanding this, I could finally figure out how to set `@next_position` and `@oldest_position` and finally arriving to a solution that is coded slightly different but uses the same mechanics to the LS solution provided.

 ```Ruby
 class CircularQueue